epadam/Production-Time-Series-Prediction-System/README.md

 Please see the instruction [here](https://github.com/epadam/production-level-machine-learning/tree/master/Data_Engineering):

 ## How to develop your model

 Here we use bike sharing dataset as example, we split the dataset to half and trigger the retraining when upload the other half to gcs.

-1. Set up the parameters and configurations for storage and database for tracking and artifact, metadata storage
+### Prepare your Dataset

 2. Load data from database, feature store or file storage.
 Do EDA, data augmentation

+* If you don't have much labeled data, you can do active learning(you annotate few data)

+### Select your model

+Decsion Tree or Deep Learning

+### Train your model

+1. Set up the parameters and configurations for storage and database for tracking and artifact, metadata storage

-3. Model Development/Tacking/Evaluation (dvc, mlflow, microsoft responsible AI toolkit) Use mlflow, tensorboard, dvc to track your data and model
+Tracking (dvc, mlflow, tensorboard, dvc to track your data and model

+Select your MLOps tools

-    a.
-Evaluate your model
+### Evaluate and Debugging your model

     b.
 Debugging your model

-    *If you don't have much data, you can do active learning
+    microsoft responsible AI toolkit

-4. (Optional) Once done model development, build a machine learning pipeline for retraining (mlrun, tfx, kubeflow pipeline)
+### (Optional) Once done model development, build a machine learning pipeline for retraining (mlrun, tfx, kubeflow pipeline)

     https://sbakiu.medium.com/productionalizing-ml-with-kubernetes-kubeflow-and-seldon-core-39aed36ade83